by: Christina Botto

 Parents are often caught by surprise and react by either yelling or arguing back, or punishing their teen for showing their anger.

-Instead, parents need to recognize this show of anger or rage as a signal that their teen may be lacking problem solving skills, or is overwhelmed by the demands of his or her daily lives.
+Instead, parents of teenagers need to recognize this show of anger or rage as a signal that their teen may be lacking anger management skills, or is overwhelmed by the demands of his or her daily lives.

 - Ask your teen what unresolved conflict he or she is facing